conestack/yafowil.documentation/docs-source/introduction.rst

 Another common problem with form libs is a non-unique look and feel of the available widget collection.
-YAFOWIL tries to provide some useful addon widgets which tries to take care of a unified user experience.
+YAFOWIL tries to provide some useful addon widgets which takes care of a unified user experience.

 Dependencies